Arctic Surveillance and the Building Blocks of Constellations

 GOMX-4 is a research and development mission by GomSpace.
 It includes 2 satellites and 3 partners: The Danish Defence Acquisition and Logistics Organization (DALO), the Technical University of Denmark and the European Space Agency (ESA).

 GOMX-4A is sponsored by DALO who by this mission will have their first satellite intended to contribute to surveilance of the Artic.
 The GOMX-4A demonstration is part of an analysis seeking to identify best-practice and future efforts reinforcing the Danish Defense’s surveillance of the Artic within the Kingdom.
 The satellite has been named ”Ulloriaq” after the word ”star” in the Greenlandic language.

-"Ulloriaq" will be launched together with another satellite GOMX-4B, which is an ESA satellite.
+"Ulloriaq" has been launched together with another satellite GOMX-4B, which is an ESA satellite.
 GOMX-4B has the mission to demonstrate inter-satellite linking and station keeping capabilities; key enabling technologies for future nanosatellite constellations.